eugeneivanov-dev/eugeneivanov-dev/README.md

 This lab is built to support steady growth in infrastructure and systems engineering through hands-on work.

-The focus is not on isolated experiments, but on building, documenting, troubleshooting, and improving a structured environment over time.
+The focus is not on isolated experiments, but on building, documenting, monitoring, troubleshooting, and improving a structured environment over time.

 The long-term direction behind this work includes: